Sahid Group

 Sahid Group is an Indonesian conglomerate with the hotel industry as its core business, based in Jakarta.
 The group was founded in 1953 by Sukamdani Sahid Gitosardjono.
-Currently the group operates 27 hotels across Indonesia under the Sahid Hotels chain.
-It also operates a hotel in Bukhara, Uzbekistan.
+Under the Sahid Hotels chain, the group operates 11 hotels across Indonesia, plus one hotel in Bukhara, Uzbekistan.
+It also manages three more hotels in partnership with other companies: the Ascott-branded Yello Hotel Beachwalk Bali, and the Marriott-branded Aloft Kuta Bali and Sheraton Bali Kuta.

-It also has businesses and holdings in the media (Bisnis Indonesia), healthcare, textiles, real estate, and education industry.
+Aside from accommodation, Sahid has delved into media (Bisnis Indonesia), healthcare, textiles, real estate, and education industry.
 Sahid Sudirman Center, a skyscraper in Jakarta, was funded by a joint venture of Sahid Group, Pikko Group, and Tan Kian Konsorsium which is known as KSO Sahid Megatama Karya Gemilang and was finished in 2015.